r-spatialecology/shar/README.md

 reconstruction <- reconstruct_pattern_cluster(pattern = species_b, n_random = 39, verbose = FALSE) # takes some time
 ```

-Of coures, there are several utility functions.
+Of course, there are several utility functions.
 For example, you can
 plot a randomized pattern or calculate the differences between the
 observed pattern and the randomized patterns (using summary functions).